 Two months ago today we waved goodbye to Big Daddy and pulled out of Washington.
 Today we pulled out of Orillia—1,140.8 nautical miles later—just as the sun broke through the scary clouds that weren’t quite scary enough to make us stay another day.
 Good call, because things cleared up nicely.

 Tomorrow we’ll pass through what technically is Lock 44 but even more technically isn’t a lock at all.
 Great drone opportunity, right?
 Mostly it would be, but today we scouted things out.
-Either the lock master was eavesdropping or Doug was injudiciously loud.
-Turns out it’s highly illegal to drone over Big Chute.
+Either the lock-master was eavesdropping or Doug was injudiciously loud.
+Turns out it’s highly illegal to drone over the Big Chute Marine Railway.
 The last thing we need is to be sentenced by a Canadian judge to hours of synth-pop.
 We aren’t even charging the batteries, therefore, just to avoid the temptation.
 Video from the flybridge is the best we might do.

 We finally saw a moose.